adomjanovic/CounterFlick/README.md

 # README #

-Ukratko da bi projekt radio:

-* u app/Services/SteamHelper

-treba za API_KEY posataviti vlastiti koji se dobije preko Steam-a, treba biti registrirani korisnik Steam-a

-* u terminalu pokrenuti ...(instalirati ce potrebne dependencie)
+Setup:

+* download/clone this repository

+* in app/Services/SteamHelper put Steam API_KEY, you need to be Steam user, follow this https://steamcommunity.com/dev

-composer install
+* start the terminal ... (install necessary dependencies) composer install

-*  .env datoteku dodati (.env.example u projektu moze se konfigurirati prema njoj)
+* add .env file (.env.example in the project can be configured according to it)